Are you worried someone is thinking of suicide? HE2502

 - Samaritans 0800 726 666 – for confidential support to anyone who is lonely or in emotional distress

-- 0508 Tautoko Crisis Helpline 0508 828 865 – for support if you’re in distress, or worried that someone may be at risk of suicide or for those who are grieving a loss.
+- 0508 Tautoko Suicide Crisis Helpline 0508 828 865 (0508 TAUTOKO) – for support from a trained counsellor if you, or someone you know, may be in distress or thinking about suicide

 All services are free, and are available 24 hours a day, seven days a week unless otherwise stated.